dreamwerx/prtg-pagespeed-sensor/README.md

 # prtg-pagespeed-sensor

+2018-12-26 - Updated to use v5 API instead of V4.
+The V5 takes into account much more data from lighthouse and seems to be mobile focused.

 A python based custom sensor for PRTG to collect Google pagespeed insights scores.
 It collects 2 channels of data.
 Desktop and mobile rankings.